Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Abstract

 \section{Abstract}

 Introducing new components and functionalities into quantum devices is critical in advancing state-of-the-art hardware.
 Here, we propose superconducting diodes (SDs) as a coherent nonreciprocal element in circuit quantum electrodynamics (cQED) architectures.
-In particular, we use an asymmetric SQUID as an SD controlled with a flux bias.
+In particular, we use an asymmetric SQUID as an SD controlled with a flux bias -- nonreciprocal element with single control handle and on-chip modality.
 We spectroscopically characterize SD and show that flux bias acts cooperatively with the nonlinear diode response to induce direction-dependent resonance shifts in the transmission spectrum.
-We use the SD as an elementary component to realize coherent nonreciprocal qubit-qubit coupling.
-With a minimal two qubit system, we demonstrate a nonreciprocal half-iSWAP gate with tunable Bell-state generation, thereby showcasing the potential of intrinsic nonreciprocity as a tool in coherent control in quantum technologies.
+We show that even with modest diode efficiency the isolation isolation ratio is sufficiently high, and scales with multiple SDs.
+We demonstrate the use of the SD as a coupler to realize coherent nonreciprocal qubit-qubit coupling.
+With a minimal two qubit system, we demonstrate nonreciprocal half-iSWAP, thereby showcasing the potential of intrinsic nonreciprocity as a tool to perform arbitrary two-qubit gates.
 Our work enables high-fidelity signal routing and entanglement generation in all-to-all connected microwave quantum networks, where nonreciprocity is embedded at the device level.

-\subsection{Introduction}
+\section{Introduction}

 Nonreciprocal transfer of quantum states and correlations is crucial for scalable devices and networks~\cite{wehner2018quantum,kannan2023,barzanjeh2025nonreciprocity,almanakly2025deterministic}.
-In superconducting circuits, nonreciprocity is typically realized using commercially available ferrite-based components, which introduce loss and are incompatible with on-chip integration ~\cite{kord2020microwave}.
-Alternate schemes based on superconductors have been proposed based on magnon coupling~\cite{wang2021low,chen2022nonreciprocal}, geometric designs~\cite{sliwa2015reconfigurable,muller2018passive,navarathna2023passive}, and reservoir engineering \cite{krantz2019quantum,chapman2017widely,wang2024dispersive}, to name a few.
+In superconducting circuits, nonreciprocity is typically realized using commercially available ferrite-based components, which introduce loss and are incompatible with on-chip integration~\cite{kord2020microwave} \addAA{forming the most space-expensive component in dilution refrigerators~\cite{arnold2025all}}.
+Alternate superconductor based schemes have been proposed, \addAA{guided by} magnon coupling~\cite{wang2021low,chen2022nonreciprocal}, geometric designs~\cite{sliwa2015reconfigurable,muller2018passive,navarathna2023passive}, and reservoir engineering \cite{krantz2019quantum,chapman2017widely,wang2024dispersive}, to name a few.
 Although effective, these components have a large footprint, and active modulation adds complexity and noise.
 As a result, the search continues for coherent, hardware-level nonreciprocal element that can be embedded directly into superconducting circuits, enabling the design of robust and scalable quantum processors.